giovanniboscu/continuous-section-field/cuf/tutorials/variable_material_t_section/README.md

 **CSF provides the physical description of the member; CUF provides the structural approximation built on that description.**

+The transverse CUF expansion and the longitudinal approximation are selected independently.
+In the longitudinal direction, the finite-element discretization uses a configurable basis; when no basis is specified in the case YAML, the solver uses **Lagrange as the default longitudinal basis**.

 ## CSF and CUF

 **CSF (Continuous Section Field)** describes the physical member as a continuous geometrical and material field along the beam.